ethangardner/web-project-guide/articles/image-formats-for-the-web.md

 </a>
 <figcaption>Comparison of image formats from Photoshop's Save for Web dialog.
 PNG-8 is the smallest at 25kb.
 JPEG is 34kb, GIF is 27.2kb, and PNG-24 is the largest at 70.9kb.</figcaption>
 </figure>

-Images are such an important part of our content experience, but it takes some work to get it right.
-It's important to do so for our company and especially our users.